-What I don't like about electric element stills:
+What we don't like about electric element stills

 Good elements can be hard to find.
 I've seen several stainless elements weather pretty quickly.
 They should always dried once the still is emptied to prevent this.
 If an element starts to corrode, ditch it and get a new one.
 More expensive is probably better.
 Again, recommendations welcome.

 Distilling indoors, which is a big no no, seems more likely to take place if someone is using an element.
 Ethanol fumes are explosive and distilling indoors could lead to a concentration high enough to turn your house into a rocket.
 Also, ethanol burns with an invisible flame.
 Should something catch fire, you might not know it until it's too late!
 These are just a few of many things that could go wrong when distilling indoors....turning your relaxed Sunday afternoon into a local news field day.
 The bottom line: NEVER distill indoors, element or not.

 Although more convenient and safe in many respects, electricity, as a fuel source, has its drawbacks too.
 The biggest drawback is that electric shock can be deadly under certain circumstances. if you're not skilled with electricity, it's probably best you don't try to design your own electric element moonshine still.
 However, pre-built electric control units and DIY electric element kits are available for purchase by some manufacturers.